 - Cost/Financial models – account for how much labor, material, maintenance

 - Report broadband availability accurately and meet federal requirements from the FCC’s Broadband Data Collection

-Obtaining accurate location data will not only benefit those locations left out due to potential data misrepresentations, but will also benefit organizations as they develop long-term grant plans.
-Ensuring what they see in their broadband maps is actually what they will get when it comes time for network build-out.
+Obtaining accurate location data will not only benefit those locations left out due to potential data misrepresentations but will also benefit organizations as they develop long-term grant plans.
+Ensuring what organizations see in their broadband maps is actually what they will get when it comes time for network build-out.

-A properly cleaned and categorized map of locations needing and are capable of receiving broadband service in your state becomes the foundation for expanding broadband service and allocating funding to the areas that need it the most.
+A properly cleaned and categorized map of locations needing and are capable of receiving broadband service (Broadband Serviceable Locations) in your state becomes the foundation for expanding broadband service and allocating funding to the areas that need it the most.

 Need help with broadband mapping?

 Leverage BroadbandFabric Data for your broadband mapping needs

 Broadband-specific location data and attributes to make broadband mapping easy.

 Using CostQuest’s core Broadband Serviceable Location data tied directly to federal broadband initiatives (FCC Broadband Serviceable Location Fabric), CostQuest created more broadband-specific data to help guide critical broadband deployment, business planning, and policy decisions.